aspires/aspires.github.com/_posts/2014-01-12-fastly-benchmark.md

 # The rule going forward

 We're not stoping here with benchmarking and evaluation options.
 We want more exaustive tools that go deeper into edge cases, and don't require as much external configuration.
 Right now, you need to have `ab` and `mtr` on your machine, and you realistically need a few EC2 instances or other servers to test global performance.
 You need to have your Fastly service set up to cache properly, otherwise the tests will all be cache misses.
 Also, the `ab` test sucks on mac; it errors out every other benchmark.
 This is too much work for such a simple script.
 It needs to be improved upon.

-But, the core principles of a simple, open, reproducable test is something that will be around in the future.
+But, the core principles of a simple, open, reproducable test are things that will be around in the future.